SiriusPoint Ltd. (NYSE:SPNT) Short Interest Up 97.5% in June

 Institutional Inflows and Outflows

-Hedge funds and other institutional investors have recently modified their holdings of the stock.
-PNC Financial Services Group Inc. grew its stake in shares of SiriusPoint by 83.9% in the 1st quarter.
-PNC Financial Services Group Inc. now owns 4,821 shares of the company’s stock valued at $36,000 after purchasing an additional 2,200 shares during the last quarter.
-UBS Group AG raised its holdings in SiriusPoint by 666.0% during the third quarter.
-UBS Group AG now owns 6,044 shares of the company’s stock worth $30,000 after purchasing an additional 5,255 shares during the last quarter.
-Captrust Financial Advisors raised its holdings in SiriusPoint by 250.9% during the first quarter.
-Captrust Financial Advisors now owns 7,376 shares of the company’s stock worth $55,000 after purchasing an additional 5,274 shares during the last quarter.
-Cipher Capital LP acquired a new position in shares of SiriusPoint in the fourth quarter worth $60,000.
-Finally, Walleye Capital LLC acquired a new position in shares of SiriusPoint in the second quarter worth $62,000.
+Several hedge funds and other institutional investors have recently modified their holdings of SPNT.
+PNC Financial Services Group Inc. boosted its stake in shares of SiriusPoint by 83.9% in the first quarter.
+PNC Financial Services Group Inc. now owns 4,821 shares of the company’s stock valued at $36,000 after buying an additional 2,200 shares in the last quarter.
+UBS Group AG boosted its stake in shares of SiriusPoint by 666.0% in the third quarter.
+UBS Group AG now owns 6,044 shares of the company’s stock valued at $30,000 after buying an additional 5,255 shares in the last quarter.
+Captrust Financial Advisors boosted its stake in shares of SiriusPoint by 250.9% in the first quarter.
+Captrust Financial Advisors now owns 7,376 shares of the company’s stock valued at $55,000 after buying an additional 5,274 shares in the last quarter.
+Cipher Capital LP purchased a new stake in shares of SiriusPoint in the fourth quarter valued at approximately $60,000.
+Finally, Walleye Capital LLC purchased a new stake in shares of SiriusPoint in the second quarter valued at approximately $62,000.
 57.78% of the stock is currently owned by hedge funds and other institutional investors.

-SiriusPoint (NYSE:SPNT – Free Report) last released its quarterly earnings results on Wednesday, May 3rd.
-The company reported $0.78 earnings per share (EPS) for the quarter.
-The firm had revenue of $684.90 million for the quarter.
-SiriusPoint had a negative return on equity of 1.59% and a negative net margin of 1.28%.

 SiriusPoint Ltd. provides multi-line insurance and reinsurance products and services worldwide.
 The company operates through two segments, Reinsurance, and Insurance & Services.
 The Reinsurance segment provides coverage to various product lines, which includes aviation and space, casualty, contingency, credit and bond, marine and energy, mortgage, and property to insurance and reinsurance companies, government entities, and other risk bearing vehicles.